 Regardless of what you find when your review your website’s browser statistics, the correct answer for your company is going to be decidedly your own.
 That’s because most industries have customers with diverse needs, values, habits, and experiences.

 Better marketing uses the best science but still relates to people by being an art.
 Finding the right balance is critical to success and is often out of kilter today because digital marketers overuse disruption techniques that violate important marketing principles, such as, don’t annoy people!

 A solid marketing plan positions your business both offline and online to

 - deliver awesome goods or services that reflect your value proposition

 - focus on the customer

-- do something good that people believe in
+- do or create something good that people believe in

 If you are in the majority of companies who need a website to reach your client, then today’s research says it should at least be mobile friendly.
 This is just the starting point to begin thinking about your customer journey.
 The more you know about your customers’ journey, the better you will understand what kind of marketing strategy will best serve your company’s goals in the years ahead.